PC Adjusted Testing for Low Dimensional Parameters: Proofs of Main Results

-where $\Phi$ is the standard normal cdf and $\bar{\Phi}=1-\Phi$, it will be sufficient to derive asymptotic distribution of $\hat{\kappa}_{k,\out}^2$ followed by an application of uniform integrability principle to derive the asymptotic behavior of the likelihood ratio test.
+where $\Phi$ is the standard normal cdf and $\bar{\Phi}=1-\Phi$.
+Hence, the rest of the proof involves obtaining asymptotic distribution of $\hat{\kappa}_{k,\out}^2$, which coupled with uniform integrability yields the asymptotic behavior of the likelihood ratio test.